You’re burning to hit the road on your first RV trip. Here’s what you need to pack before you get going.

 There are two hoses you need to buy for your first RV trip.
 One is for your drinking water (which you’ll want to sanitize), and the other is for the sewer.

 Don’t worry, you won’t confuse the two.
-The drinking water hose looks like a regular garden hose.
+The drinking water hose looks like a regular garden hose and is most likely white.

 The sewer kit is a wider expanding hose, and wider for a reason, for filling and flushing the tanks.
 Both are affordable items.
 Your RV probably came with the sewer hose.
 It's worth buying an extension for it.